Gita Wirjawan

-Gita Irawan Wirjawan (born 21 September 1965) is an Indonesian investment banker, entrepreneur, philanthropist, musician, and podcaster.
+Gita Irawan Wirjawan (born 21 September 1965) is an Indonesian entrepreneur, ex-investment banker, music and film producer, and podcaster.
 Previously, he served as Minister of Trade of the Republic of Indonesia during President Susilo Bambang Yudhoyono's Kabinet Indonesia Bersatu II (Second United Indonesia Cabinet).
-He is the founder of Ancora Group and Ancora Foundation.
-He was the head of Badminton Association of Indonesia from 2012 to 2016.
+Wirjawan is the founder of Ancora Group and Ancora Foundation and founding partner at Ikhlas Capital.
+He was also the head of the Badminton Association of Indonesia from 2012 to 2016.

 Personal life

 Gita Wirjawan was born in Jakarta to Paula Warokka and Wirjawan Djojosugito.
 He has Minahasan and Javanese ancestry.
 The youngest of five children, Wirjawan attended Budi Waluyo Elementary School and Pangudi Luhur Junior High School in Jakarta before moving to Bangladesh, and later to India, at the age of thirteen as his father was serving as a WHO officer in Bangladesh.
+He completed his high school at the American Embassy School in New Delhi, India.

-Wirjawan earned a bachelor's degree in Business Administration from the University of Texas, Austin in 1988, a master's degree in Business Administration from Baylor University in 1989, and a master's degree in Public Administration from Harvard University's Harvard Kennedy School as a Mason Fellow in 2000.
+Wirjawan earned a bachelor's degree in business administration from the University of Texas, Austin, in 1988, a master's degree in business administration from Baylor University in 1989, and a master's degree in public administration from Harvard University's Harvard Kennedy School as a Mason Fellow in 2000.
 He also qualified as a Certified Public Accountant in the U.S. state of Texas and holds a Chartered Financial Analyst designation.

-An avid musician, Wirjawan met his wife, Yasmin Stamboel, while teaching piano lessons during his college summer break.
-The couple got married in 1993 and have three children.
+Wirjawan met his wife, Yasmin Stamboel Wirjawan, during his college summer break.
+The couple got married in 1993 and has three children.

 Business career

 Wirjawan began his career as an auditor at the firm of Morrison Brown & Argiz in Miami, Florida in 1989.
 He joined Citibank in Indonesia in 1992 in the Consumer Banking department, becoming a vice president in 1997.
-From July 1997 to May 1999 Wirjawan was a Director of Corporate Finance at Bahana Securities, Indonesia.
-He joined Goldman Sachs, Singapore in July 2000 as a Vice President in the Investment Banking Division, followed by a stint at Singapore Technologies Telemedia as a Senior Vice President, International Business Development from 2003 until 2004.
-From 2004 to 2008 Wirjawan served as a Senior Country Officer and President Director JP Morgan Indonesia.
+From July 1997 to May 1999 Wirjawan was a director of corporate finance at Bahana Securities, Indonesia.
+He joined Goldman Sachs, Singapore in July 2000 as a vice president in the Investment Banking Division, followed by a stint at Singapore Technologies Telemedia as a senior vice president, international business development, from 2003 until 2004.
+From 2004 to 2008 he served as a senior country officer and president director JP Morgan Indonesia.

 After leaving JP Morgan in April 2008, Wirjawan established the Ancora Group, focusing on investments in Indonesia.
 Ancora Capital, a private equity arm of the Group, invests primarily in growth companies in the middle market segment across the consumer and natural resources sectors.

 Wirjawan left the Ancora Group in October 2009 to begin his public service until the early part of 2014.
+Wirjawan returns to Ancora Group in July 2014.